Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 A copy editor completes a style sheet for the author or publisher as part of their work.
 Yes, you need a style sheet.

-A style sheet is a several-pages-long record of formatting decisions or rules applied to the manuscript.
+A style sheet is a several-page-long record of formatting decisions or rules applied to the manuscript.

 It lists out how dates are written, how numbers and inclusive number ranges are written (for example, “spell out numbers one through ninety-nine”), and how any words with alternate spellings are to be spelled.

-A style sheet not only helps to eliminate future errors.
-It is instructive for authors in that it will help you write more correctly and more consistently in the future.
+A style sheet not only helps to eliminate future errors; it is also instructive for authors in that it will help you write more correctly and more consistently in the future.

-Some copy editors (myself included) check sentence length, word choice, and the ordering of sentences with a paragraph and the flow between the paragraphs.
+Some copy editors (myself included) check sentence length, word choice, the ordering of sentences within a paragraph, and the flow between paragraphs.

 If you are looking for copy editing that includes line editing, be sure to ask for it.